ilo-token/ilo-token.github.io/README.md

 Before running this command, you'll need to run `deno task build` first.
 This is because `deno task watch` doesn't fetch dependencies nor builds the dictionary.

-This builds `./dist/main.js` as a non-minified file with source mapping, intended for testing and debugging.
+This builds `./dist/main.js`.
 This command also watches the source codes in `./src/` path and rebuilds `./dist/main.js` whenever there are changes.

 ```
 deno task watch